nilearn/nilearn/doc/introduction.rst

 -----------------------------------------

 Machine learning is interested in learning from data empirical rules to make **predictions**.
-Two kind of problems appear:
+Two kinds of problems appear:

 :Supervised learning:

     :ref:`supervised_learning` is interested in predicting an **output variable**, or **target**, `y` from **data** `X`.
-Typically, we start from labeled data (the **training set**) for which we know the `y` for each instance of `X` and train an model; this model is then applied to new unlabeled data (the **test set**) to predict the labels.
-It maybe be:
+Typically, we start from labeled data (the **training set**) for which we know the `y` for each instance of `X` and train a model; this model is then applied to new unlabeled data (the **test set**) to predict the labels.
+It may be:

     * a **regression** problem: predicting a continuous quantity such as age

-    * a **classification** problem: predicting to which class each observations belongs too: patient or control
+    * a **classification** problem: predicting to which class each observation belongs too: patient or control

     In neuroimaging, supervised learning is typically used to relate brain images to behavioral or clinical observations.